azmr/geometer/blog/02_linedrawing.md

 You can see that an adequate line can be created with the following algorithm:
 1. move 1 in the predominant direction
 2. intersect the line in the non predominant direction
-3. draw the pixel at the intersection
+3. draw the pixel that the intersection is over
 4. repeat starting from the intersection for the number of pixels in the predominant direction

 Shown visually: